 O2’s second rewards program, called O2 Priority, is much less traditional than the first and must be registered for separately.
-In fact, it is unique compared to most loyalty programs that exist today.
+In fact, it departs in various ways from most loyalty programs that exist today.
 Through this program, O2 provides its customers with exclusive access to a huge array of nearby deals (facilitated by a variety of brand partnerships).
 It is with this program that O2 has begun to genuinely innovate in the loyalty and rewards space.

 This innovation has been met with extraordinary customer engagement and excitement; 2.6 million customers registered in the program’s first year, and at one point, 75 deals were being viewed every second.
 A year and a half after it was first implemented, the program became the UK’s fastest-growing loyalty program.